Dolby Laboratories (NYSE:DLB) Issues Q4 2022 Earnings Guidance

-Dolby Laboratories (NYSE:DLB – Get Rating) last released its quarterly earnings data on Tuesday, August 9th.
-The electronics maker reported $0.68 EPS for the quarter, topping the consensus estimate of $0.60 by $0.08.
-The firm had revenue of $289.60 million for the quarter, compared to the consensus estimate of $294.03 million.
+Dolby Laboratories (NYSE:DLB – Get Rating) last released its quarterly earnings results on Tuesday, August 9th.
+The electronics maker reported $0.68 EPS for the quarter, topping analysts’ consensus estimates of $0.60 by $0.08.
+The company had revenue of $289.60 million for the quarter, compared to analysts’ expectations of $294.03 million.
 Dolby Laboratories had a return on equity of 9.38% and a net margin of 15.91%.
-The company’s quarterly revenue was up 1.0% on a year-over-year basis.
-During the same quarter in the previous year, the business earned $0.52 earnings per share.
-On average, research analysts expect that Dolby Laboratories will post 2.36 EPS for the current fiscal year.
+The firm’s revenue was up 1.0% compared to the same quarter last year.
+During the same period in the prior year, the firm earned $0.52 earnings per share.
+As a group, analysts predict that Dolby Laboratories will post 2.36 earnings per share for the current year.

-DLB has been the topic of several analyst reports.
-Rosenblatt Securities started coverage on Dolby Laboratories in a report on Monday, May 23rd.
-They issued a buy rating and a $90.00 price objective on the stock.
-Barrington Research cut their target price on Dolby Laboratories from $115.00 to $90.00 in a research note on Thursday, May 12th.
-TheStreet cut Dolby Laboratories from a b- rating to a c+ rating in a research note on Friday, July 1st.
-Finally, StockNews.com raised Dolby Laboratories from a hold rating to a buy rating in a research note on Tuesday, August 9th.
-Four equities research analysts have rated the stock with a buy rating, According to data from MarketBeat, the company presently has an average rating of Buy and a consensus price target of $90.00.
+DLB has been the subject of a number of recent analyst reports.
+TheStreet downgraded shares of Dolby Laboratories from a b- rating to a c+ rating in a research report on Friday, July 1st.
+StockNews.com upgraded shares of Dolby Laboratories from a hold rating to a buy rating in a report on Tuesday, August 9th.
+Finally, Rosenblatt Securities assumed coverage on shares of Dolby Laboratories in a report on Monday, May 23rd.
+They set a buy rating and a $90.00 price objective for the company.
+Four equities research analysts have rated the stock with a buy rating, According to data from MarketBeat.com, Dolby Laboratories currently has an average rating of Buy and an average price target of $90.00.

 Insider Buying and Selling at Dolby Laboratories

-In other Dolby Laboratories news, CEO Kevin J. Yeaman sold 16,688 shares of Dolby Laboratories stock in a transaction that occurred on Tuesday, August 16th.
+In related news, Director Emily Rollins sold 1,000 shares of the stock in a transaction dated Wednesday, August 10th.
+The stock was sold at an average price of $80.00, for a total transaction of $80,000.00.
+Following the sale, the director now owns 4,245 shares of the company’s stock, valued at approximately $339,600.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+In other Dolby Laboratories news, CEO Kevin J. Yeaman sold 16,688 shares of the company’s stock in a transaction that occurred on Tuesday, August 16th.
 The stock was sold at an average price of $80.00, for a total transaction of $1,335,040.00.
-Following the sale, the chief executive officer now directly owns 21,741 shares of the company’s stock, valued at approximately $1,739,280.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-In other Dolby Laboratories news, CEO Kevin J. Yeaman sold 16,688 shares of Dolby Laboratories stock in a transaction that occurred on Tuesday, August 16th.
-The stock was sold at an average price of $80.00, for a total transaction of $1,335,040.00.
-Following the sale, the chief executive officer now directly owns 21,741 shares of the company’s stock, valued at approximately $1,739,280.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, Director Emily Rollins sold 1,000 shares of the business’s stock in a transaction that occurred on Wednesday, August 10th.
-The stock was sold at an average price of $80.00, for a total value of $80,000.00.
-Following the completion of the sale, the director now directly owns 4,245 shares in the company, valued at $339,600.
+Following the sale, the chief executive officer now directly owns 21,741 shares in the company, valued at $1,739,280.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, Director Emily Rollins sold 1,000 shares of the stock in a transaction on Wednesday, August 10th.
+The shares were sold at an average price of $80.00, for a total value of $80,000.00.
+Following the sale, the director now directly owns 4,245 shares in the company, valued at approximately $339,600.
 The disclosure for this sale can be found here.
 Insiders own 37.06% of the company’s stock.

 Dolby Laboratories Company Profile